ipfs/js-ipfs/examples/circuit-relaying/README.md

 ### Dial the two browser nodes using a `/p2p-circuit` address

-Having our both browsers running side by side (as shown in the first screenshot), lets get them connected to each other.
-Head out to the `Addresses` box in one of the tabs, copy the `/p2p-circuit` address and the paste it into the `Connect to Peer` box in the other tab, repeat the steps with the other tab as well.
+Having both browsers running side by side (as shown in the first screenshot), lets get them connected to each other.
+Head out to the `Addresses` box in one of the tabs, copy the `/p2p-circuit` address and then paste it into the `Connect to Peer` box in the other tab.
+Repeat these steps on the second tab.

 ![](./img/img5.png)

-Lets hit the `Connect` button on each of the tabs and we should get the two browsers connected and joined the chat room, as shown in the bellow screenshot.
+Lets hit the `Connect` button on each of the tabs and we should get the two browsers connected and join the chat room.

 ![](./img/img6.png)